 Get a Free Quote

 Recently this blog looked at updates to English language requirements to facilitate recruitment of medical professionals to the UK from overseas.
 In India, the government has also been attempting to address linguistic barriers to the medical profession by offering medical degrees in Hindi for the first time.
 Until now, medicine in India has been taught through the medium of English and the lack of relevant Hindi vocabulary has required teams of translators to devise appropriate specialist medical terms for use in the new textbooks to accompany the degree course.
+The phenomenal language diversity in India makes any expansion of this scheme beyond Hindi really tricky.

 Indian prime minister Narendra Modi has spoken passionately about facilitating access to technical and medical professions for those who might not be fluent in English.
 His argument is that these changes are rooted in the quest for greater social equality, “We aim to ensure that the children of poor parents become doctors and engineers even if they are not educated in English.”